Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 Indication that the warranty – ‘kept’ with pre-upgraded devices – is not kept with user-upgraded devices

 Ironically, U1MB with my firmware pre-installed has since been withdrawn from Lotharek’s product line, and Lotharek has perfunctorily indicated (in a video) that users might instead offer me their support independently.
-Whether this represents spiteful retaliation or is a result of the manufactured perception of incompatibilies bewteen the revised hardware and my firmware is not known, but it certainly ensures that potential users of my firmware are no longer covered by any product warranty, and that they are obliged to undertake after-the-fact firmware updates.
+The net result is that potential users of my firmware are no longer covered by any product warranty after applying after-the-fact firmware updates.

 On 8 May 2024, Lotharek posted on his social media business page images of ‘U1MB Revised 2K24’ being tested.
 Although Candle had previously indicated to me that a revised board would eventually be released (primarily in order to better accomodate the Alliance SRAMs and get rid of the large CR2032 coin-bell battery previously mounted on the bottom of the PCB), I have at the time of writing received no pre-production or production sample.
-It is currently not known whether the intention is to offer the device with my firmware pre-installed.
+As of February/March 2025, the revised board (now renamed ‘U1MB Revised 2K25’) is apparently being sold in place of the older stock.

 U1MB Revised 2K24